lancos/ponyprog/distribution/innosetup/Readme.txt

 -------------------------------------------
-PonyProg - Serial Device Programmer  v3.0.0
+PonyProg - Serial Device Programmer  v3.1.0

 PonyProg is the universal programmer for many serial devices.
-If you want to know more about PonyProg or just download latest version go to my web site: http://www.LancOS.com
+If you want to know more about PonyProg or just download latest version look at my web site: http://www.LancOS.com

 ---------------------------